dlt-hub/vibe-hub/tap_documentation/looker_rest_api_source.md

 DEPENDENCIES = [
     {
         "endpoint": "user_sessions",
         "depends_on": "users",
         "param_mapping": {"user_id": "id"}
     }
 ]
 ```

-This configuration guide provides all necessary details to set up a dlt data pipeline for the Looker API, ensuring efficient data extraction and handling of API-specific behaviors.
+This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for the Looker API, ensuring efficient data extraction and handling of API-specific behaviors.

 ---
 *dlt REST API Source Configuration Guide*